Ryan Seacrest: Live with Kelly and Ryan

 After a year-long search, on May 1, 2017, it was announced that Seacrest would join Kelly Ripa as host of Live with Kelly and Ryan as her new permanent co-host and executive producer.
-Seacrest succeeded Michael Strahan starting work on the day of the announcement.
+Seacrest succeeded Michael Strahan, who left the show the previous year.
+Seacrest started work on the day of the announcement.
 By December 2017 the show was averaging over 3 million viewers.

 On February 16, 2023, Seacrest announced that he would be leaving Live with Kelly and Ryan after six years in April 2023, primarily due to traveling as his primary residence is in Los Angeles, while the show tapes in New York City.
+Seacrest made his last appearance as full-time host on April 14, 2023.
+Mark Consuelos, husband of Kelly Ripa, replaced him full-time on April 17, 2023.

-Mark Consuelos, husband of Kelly Ripa, is set to replace him.
-However, Seacrest has stated that he will return to guest host whenever Consuelos is unavailable, meaning he is not permanently leaving the show.
+Seacrest has stated, however, that he would return to guest host whenever Consuelos is unavailable.

+Wheel of Fortune

+On June 27, 2023, The New York Times reported that Seacrest would become the new host of Wheel of Fortune to replace Pat Sajak, who announced his retirement from hosting two weeks earlier, starting with the show's 42nd season in fall 2024, citing "two people familiar with the plan".
+Seacrest and Sony would later confirm the news in separate releases.
+Seacrest began hosting duties on September 9, 2024.
+Despite this, Sajak remained as host of Celebrity Wheel of Fortune in its fifth season due to Seacrest focusing on American Idol auditions.

 Other shows

+Starting in 2003, Seacrest occasionally served as a substitute host on the CNN television program Larry King Live, and co-hosted Larry King's final show with Bill Maher on December 16, 2010.
 In 2013, Seacrest hosted The Million Second Quiz which was an interactive game show on NBC.
 Seacrest hosted Knock Knock Live in 2015, which premiered on Fox.
-The show featured celebrities arriving at the door of ordinary people who've done something special and giving them a prize.
+The show featured celebrities arriving at the door of ordinary people who have done something special and giving them a prize.
 However, the show was cancelled after two episodes.

 Radio hosting

 In January 2004, Seacrest became the new host of the radio program American Top 40, a syndicated weekly countdown show, created and formerly hosted by Casey Kasem.
 The show was syndicated by Premiere Radio Networks.
 In February 2004, Seacrest became host of Los Angeles radio station KIIS-FM's morning show, replacing long-time host Rick Dees.
-The show, On Air With Ryan Seacrest, since 2017 Seacrest has been broadcasting from a studio at the facilities of WABC-TV in New York City, where Live with Kelly and Ryan is produced.
+The show, On Air With Ryan Seacrest, since 2017, Seacrest has been broadcasting from a studio at the facilities of WABC-TV in New York City, where Live with Kelly and Ryan is produced.
 Seacrest renewed his contract with Premiere and KIIS parent company iHeartMedia in September 2021, a contract that will last through the end of 2025.

 In 2018, Seacrest was inducted into the Library of American Broadcasting Foundation's 16th Annual Giants of Broadcasting & Electronic Arts.